-- To define lacrosse as a team sport, to understand the three components that exist in the game, to know the objectives of the three components and the individual skills and team strategies needed to reach the objectives. - To understand the rules, their intent and the impact they have on the playing of the game.
+- 1. To define men's field lacrosse as a team sport, to understand the three components that exist in the game, to know the objectives of the three components and the individual skills and team strategies needed to reach the objectives. - 2.
+To understand the rules, their intent and the impact they have on the playing of the game.

-The competent coach shall have the ability to:
+Objectives: The competent coach shall have the ability to:

-- describe the game of lacrosse; - know the three components of the game; - know the objectives of each component; - have knowledge of what individual and team skills and strategies can be utilized to reach the objectives of the three components; - understand which rules have a direct bearing on the game; and - understand which individual and team skills need to be addressed in order to keep the infractions at a minimum.
+- describe the game of men's field lacrosse; - know the three components of the game; - know the objectives of each component; - have knowledge of what individual and team skills and strategies can be utilized to reach the objectives of the three components; - understand which rules have a direct bearing on the game; and - understand which individual and team skills need to be addressed in order to keep the infractions at a minimum. - Introduction: Men's field lacrosse is a team sport that is a free flowing series of actions and reactions between offensive and defensive players.
+Unlike some other team sports which play systems from a play book, men's field lacrosse is similar to basketball, hockey, and soccer.

-Lacrosse is a team sport that is a free flowing series of actions and reactions between offensive and defensive players.
-Unlike some other team sports which play systems from a play book, lacrosse is similar to basketball, hockey, and soccer.
-Coaches and players must be aware of the rules in lacrosse that are the result of poor implementation of the basic lacrosse skills slashing, high sticking and checking from behind.
+Coaches and players must be aware of the rules in men's field lacrosse that are the result of poor implementation of the basic men's field lacrosse skills - slashing, high sticking and hitting from behind.
 The competent coach must be aware of the different strategies the players and team have at their disposal in order to meet all situations that arise as a result of rules and their interpretation.
 Coaches must be cognizant to the fact that bending the rules to gain an advantage is unacceptable.